Omni-Analytics-Group/eth-difficulty-bomb-analysis/README.md

 ![](images/unnamed-chunk-5-1.png)

-The chart above examines the change in difficulty between each successive block, where the growing wild swings in the difficulty delta is a function of the larger hash rate.The difficulty seems to obviously boomerang towards the tail end of the block number with block numbers prior to that showing steady patterns.
+The chart above examines the change in difficulty between each successive block, where the growing wild swings in the difficulty delta is a function of the larger hash rate.
+The difficulty seems to obviously boomerang towards the tail end of the block number with block numbers prior to that showing steady patterns.
 We see at a particular block number, the difficulty skyrocketed.

 The fourth chart in the code indicates the difficulty when aggregated across 100,000 block periods.
 The views are separated into groups based on which hard fork they were part of (Byzantium, Constantinople, and so forth).